grabeTaka/Training-C-Language/README.md

-# Fatec-Lists-C-language.
+# Trainning C Language.

- The purpose of this repository is to show all exercises in language c that were made in the first and second bimester proposed in the second semester.
+The scripts in this repository was made when a I started to leadn important things, like Pointer, Memory Allocation, recursive functions and more.

+Here we have a simples problems solving using C language